david-dacruz/david-dacruz/README.md

 Hi, I'm David 👋

-Fullstack dev of 5+ years of experience that transitioned to Web3.
+Fullstack dev with 5+ years of experience that transitioned to Web3.

 Web2 - Fullstack web dev and devops for websites with large traffic and data.